chbeu/chbeu.github.io/content/post/20251231_2025yearinreview/index.md

 - Roles in academic governance at USBG:
   - Member of the Equal Opportunities Working Group (AKG)
   - Alternate Member of the Faculty Council of the Faculty of Digital and Analytical Sciences
-  - Theoretically, I am a member of the Member of the Department Council of the Department of Artificial Intelligence and Human Interfaces---but there has not even been a meeting yet?!
+  - Theoretically, I am a member of the Department Council of the Department of Artificial Intelligence and Human Interfaces---but there has not even been a meeting yet?!
   - Curriculum Committees:
     - Member of the Curriculum Committee for the Joint Master’s Degree Program in Human-Computer Interaction at USBG and FHS
     - Alternate Member of the Curriculum Committee for the Master's Degree Program in Applied Image and Signal Processing